PEESEgroup/Virtual_Con/README.md

 This file executes the optimization model to look for optimal hubs and participant assignments to these hubs.
 "Distance_matrix_1hub.csv" and "Distance_matrix_multihub.csv" are imported and "df_result_final" are generated.
 ## Citation
 Please use the following citation when using the data, methods or results of this work:
-> Tao, Y., Steckel, D., Klemeš, J. J. & You, F.* (2021), Trend of virtual and hybrid conferences since COVID-19 effectively mitigate climate change, submitted to Nature Communications.
+> Tao, Y., Steckel, D., Klemeš, J.J. et al. Trend towards virtual and hybrid conferences may be an effective climate change mitigation strategy.
+Nat Commun 12, 7324 (2021). https://doi.org/10.1038/s41467-021-27251-2
 >
 > [![DOI](https://zenodo.org/badge/407425669.svg)](https://zenodo.org/badge/latestdoi/407425669)